 Sharks have sharp teeth that allow them to easily bite through their prey.
 They also have a strong digestive system that allows them to digest their food quickly.

-Sharks typically swallow their prey whole, but they can also tear it apart with their teeth.
+Sharks typically swallow their prey whole not chewing, but they can also tear it apart with their teeth.